Gong Jun

-Gong Jun (龚俊, born 29 November 1992), also known as Simon Gong, is a Chinese actor.
-He gained attention for his role in Lost Love in Times (2017), and further recognition for his roles in Begin Again (2020), and Word of Honor (2021).
+Gong Jun (龚俊, born November 29, 1992), also known as Simon Gong, is a Chinese actor.
+He gained attention for his roles in Lost Love in Times (2017) and Begin Again (2020), and achieved breakout success with Word of Honor (2021).

 Early life

-Gong Jun was born on 29 November 1992, in Chengdu, Sichuan, China.
-He studied art in the second year of high school, a teacher came to the school to search for students to learn performance or choreography.
-Gong was selected by the teacher to study acting due to his appearance.
-At the beginning, Gong took the exam at Nanjing University of the Arts.
-He passed the preliminary examination but did not have the courage to participate in the second examination, since he was not well prepared.
-Later, Gong went to Beijing to participate in intensive training.
-After a long and difficult training, Gong took his entrance examination and was finally admitted to the Performance Department of Donghua University in Shanghai.
-He eventually graduated and moved to Beijing seeking opportunities in the entertainment industry.
-Gong had once signed with a company which promised to give him works and living expenses every month.
-Eventually, he did not receive any works or living expenses, so he terminated the contract.
-Prior to his debut, Gong was working as a model for various advertisements.
-Since he appeared in many advertisements, he was given a nickname: The Little Prince of Advertising.
+Gong was born on November 29, 1992, in Chengdu, Sichuan, China.
+After graduating from the Performance Department of Donghua University in Shanghai, he moved to Beijing to pursue opportunities in the entertainment industry.
+He initially signed with a management company that promised him monthly assignments and living allowances, but when no jobs or wages materialized, he terminated the contract.
+Before making his acting debut, Gong modeled for numerous advertising campaigns.

 Career

 2015–2018: Acting debut and early beginnings

-In 2015, Gong made his acting debut in the historical drama Sword Chaos, played the upright and straightforward Bi Lu.

-In 2016, Gong co-starred with Xu Feng (徐峰）in the youth drama Advance Bravely, adapted from the danmei novel with the same name (势不可挡) by Chai Ji Dan, in which he played Xia Yao, who becomes caught in a love triangle with a brother and a sister.
+In 2015, Gong made his acting debut in the historical drama Sword Chaos.
+In 2016, Gong co-starred with Xu Feng (徐峰) in the youth drama Advance Bravely, adapted from the danmei novel with the same name (势不可挡) by Chai Ji Dan, in which he played Xia Yao, who becomes caught in a love triangle with a brother and a sister.
 He was selected by the novel author to act in her series after she saw his pictures on Weibo.
 On August 23, the urban adventure comedy film Lost in Japan was released.